NickyYiningChen/BIS-634/Assignment1/Readme.md

 ```
 >Make a function that takes a list of state names and plots their new cases vs date using overlaid line graphs, one for each selected state

+>Test the above function and provide examples of it in use

 Below is the body of function plot and the tests using two lists of data: ['Oklahoma', 'Texas'] and ['Wisconsin','Washington']
 ```python
 def plot(lst):